mpcrlab/RALVINN2.0/README.md

 ##Info

         This is the second version of the RALVINN code.
-It uses OpenCV to read the images from the BrookStone Rover rather than using Pygame.
+It uses OpenCV to read the images from the BrookStone Rover instead of PyGame.

 ##Current Status